Here’s where all the information on the internet is stored:

 In other words, the software web server is the app that gets the information that you need to your device.

 Hardware web servers make up data centers, and software web servers make the internet function the way it does.
+By the way, here’s all about the main functions of the internet.

 What Are the Types of Data Centers?